 The big picture here is to encourage a mindset shift — to demonstrate that cybersecurity companies can share cyber threat intelligence while maintaining strong market competition, thereby making everyone better off.
 By sharing cyber threat intelligence at speed and at scale, we can improve defenses against advanced cyber adversaries across our member’s organizations and their customers.
 We can also advance the cybersecurity of critical information technology infrastructures and increase the integrity and efficiency of information systems.

 But there’s more.
-The CTA also enables intelligence sharing at human speeds through enabling the cybersecurity industry to collaborate more effectively.
+CTA also enables intelligence sharing at human speeds through enabling the cybersecurity industry to collaborate more effectively.
 Take for instance the WannaCry worldwide ransomware attack earlier this year.
 During this attack, we assembled the threat intelligence units from all CTA members.
 As a result of this collaboration, members were able to discuss notes and gain insights more quickly than they would have been able to do on their own.
 In turn, they were better able to protect their customers and the entire digital ecosystem.

-Over the last few years, may information sharing alliances have emerged, and that’s a good thing.
-But the CTA is taking on the hard business of making such a sharing alliance work in the cybersecurity industry.
+Over the last few years, many information sharing alliances have emerged, and that’s a good thing.
+But CTA is taking on the hard business of making such a sharing alliance work in the cybersecurity industry.
 If we can change how we share threat intelligence and enable it to happen regularly in the cybersecurity industry, then we can start to make progress against the cyber threats that plague us.